Bubblr-Inc/ai-vault-helm/README.md

 4. Make a note of your public subnets ids.

 5. Add an ingress section like the example below, replace the public subnets and certificate ARN with your own values estblished from the previous steps.
+The line  `alb.ingress.kubernetes.io/subnets` needs a comma seperated list of subnets representing your environment and the line `alb.ingress.kubernetes.io/certificate-arn` needs the ARN of your ACM certificate.
+The ACM certificates should be in the same AWS region as your EKS cluster you are deploying the helm chart to.

 ```
 ingress: